babsey/nest-desktop-docs/developer/stages/documentation.rst

 Development: Build HTML locally
 -------------------------------

-Build the documentation which your created with Sphinx offline:
+Build the documentation which your created with Sphinx locally:

 .. code-block:: bash